List of memorials to Robert Hooke: The Monument

 Inscription to Hooke on The Monument, London.

 Hooke's name was omitted from the Monument to the Great Fire of London (known generally as just "The Monument"), erected to commemorate the Great Fire of London in 1666, as Sir Christopher Wren has generally been given credit for the design of this monument.
 The new inscription acknowledges Hooke’s role in the monument's development.

 As part of a project to improve the area around the pillar in 2007 it was possible to take a space in the paving for a large (16 sqft) carved stone.
 The stone was quarried at Caithness and made its long journey down to London to be carved at the workshop of Richard Kindersley.
 It can be seen from the entrance to the Monument Underground Station and is now included in sightseeing tours for tourists.

 The wording on the memorial was written by Dr. Allan Chapman.

 St Paul's Cathedral

 Inscription to Hooke in St. Paul's Cathedral.

 Hooke's memorial at St. Paul's Cathedral is on the wall in the crypt of the cathedral, next to the tomb of Sir Christopher Wren.
-The quotation around the edge is from Micrographia, Hooke's amazing book, published in 1665.
+The quotation around the edge is from Micrographia, Hooke's amazing book, published in 1665 and describes a bookworm.